The Institutional Fingerprint of Dr. Bradley Foerster's FBI Russia-Gate File

 • 47 fully deleted pages within an approximately 150-page FOIA release,

-• multiple “Referral/Consult” blocks,
+• multiple Referral/Consult processing blocks,

-• duplicate-page clusters,
+• duplicate-page clusters, and

-• and shifting exemption patterns across the file itself.
+• shifting exemption patterns across the file.

 Early portions of the file repeatedly invoke: